logo

 Preventing Heat Stroke

-The best way to avoid heat stroke is to keep an eye on the temperature and take some extra precautions when it is hot.
-Leave your dog at home on warm, sunny days rather than going for a car ride while you run errands.
-Keep long walks, or strenuous exercise limited to early mornings and late evenings on hot days, or try exercises like swimming that help your dog stay cool.
-Make sure your dog always has a shady, well-ventilated place to relax outside, and remember that if it's too hot for you to be outdoors, it's too hot for your dog.
-Always provide plenty of cool, fresh water to your dog.
+The best way to avoid heat stroke is to watch the temperature and take extra precautions when it's hot.
+Leave your dog at home rather than bringing them along on errands where they'd wait in the car.
+Limit long walks and strenuous exercise to early morning and late evening, or try cooling activities like swimming.
+Make sure your dog always has a shady, well-ventilated spot to rest, and plenty of cool, fresh water.
+A good rule of thumb: if it's too hot for you outside, it's too hot for your dog.

 Pug and child swim together TerryJ / Getty Images